vtexdocs/help-center-content/docs/announcements/en/all-stores-have-until-april-20th-to-activate-the-new-cdn.md

 author: authors_24
 slug: all-stores-have-until-april-20th-to-activate-the-new-cdn
 legacySlug: all-stores-have-until-april-20th-to-activate-the-new-cdn
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX's new CDN was already available since October 2017, bringing more reliability and better performance.
+announcementSynopsisEN: 'VTEX's new CDN was already available since October 2017, bringing more reliability and better performance.'
 ---

 VTEX's new CDN is a solution wich delivers content in an even safer and faster way.
 Your store will then work under HTTP/2, wich powers-up your website both in therms of efficiency and user experience.
 This change is an improvement in the architecture that VTEX uses to deliver the pages of your store.